Arizona Snowbowl: The Coolest Place in Arizona

 Flagstaff – a 4 season recreational oasis

-Flagstaff, a 4 season high altitude city (the city is situated at 7000 feet in the largest ponderosa pine forest in the country) in the Northern portion of the state (just 70 miles from the Grand Canyon), is home to one of the oldest ski resorts in the West.
+Flagstaff is a 4 season high altitude city in the mountains of northern Arizona.
+The beautiful city is situated at 7000 feet in the largest ponderosa pine forest in the country.
+The city is home to one of the oldest ski resorts in the West.
 It’s one of the most popular summer escapes for Phoenix locals due to attractive mild summer weather combined with an abundance of recreational activities, attractions, & restaurants.

 Since 1938, both locals and visitors have been enjoying high altitude skiing on the San Francisco Peaks.
 Hundreds of visitors make the 2 hour drive from Phoenix every winter weekend to take advantage of 2 activities they will never find back home: skiing and snowshoeing.
-Snowbowl is the most popular ski resort of the 3 in Arizona and is home to a 2300 foot drop: the largest in Arizona.
+Snowbowl is the most popular ski resort in the state.
+The resort offers a 2300 foot drop: the largest in Arizona.

 Scenic chair lift rides